As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Determine Opal Value?

-The Opal value is determined by a list of factors.
+A list of factors determines the Opal value.
 The main is color.
 The most valuable background is black.
-Play-of-color patterns should have large and bright sparkles of different colors, which are evenly distributed.
+Play-of-color patterns should have extensive and bright sparkles of different colors that are evenly distributed.
 Valuable opal has no inclusions or cracks.
 Opal should be free of any treatment.

 Here is a brief step-by-step description of how to determine opal value:

-1. To tell if the opal is valuable or not, try to pay attention to its dominant background color.
-Black or any dark background colors are highly valuable as produce appealing contrast to the play-of-color phenomenon.
+- Try to pay attention to its dominant background color to tell if the opal is valuable.
+Black or dark background colors are precious, producing appealing contrast to the play-of-color phenomenon.

-1. The second step is to understand which color is prevalent in play-of-color sparkles.
-Red is the most valuable, while greens and blues tend to be the least valuable.
-Also, concerning the play-of-color phenomenon, check the distribution, contrast, and abundance.
+- The second step is to understand which color is prevalent in play-of-color sparkles.
+Red is the most valuable, while greens and blues are the least useful.
+Also, the distribution, contrast, and abundance concerning the play-of-color phenomenon should be checked.
 The most valuable samples have an even distribution and high contrast of colorful flashes.

 Opal Value (Price) per Different Units